vaishu542/Amrutam/README.md

 # 🌿 Amrutam

-This repository holds a mock website for **Amrutam**, an Ayurveda, wellness, and lifestyle brand.
+This repository holds a mock website for  [Amrutam](https://amrutam-a.netlify.app/) (click here for a quick vist) , an Ayurveda, wellness, and lifestyle brand.
 ## Screenshots

 Here are some screenshots of the website: